rockyw9/International-Debt-Statistics-Guided-Project/README.md

 - 👋 Hi, I’m @rockyw9
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning SQL, Python, and R
-- 📫 How to reach me at rockywang21@gmail.com
+- 📫 How to reach me- Email: rockywang21@gmail.com

 <!---
 rockyw9/rockyw9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.